tarasowski/javascript-pocketguide/react/002_introduction-dom.md

 * All of the properties, methods, and events available for manipulating and creating web pages are organized into objects (e.g., the document object that represents the document itself)

 **Note:** So `document`is an object that represent the web page that can be manipulated with a scripting language such as Javascript

+* A Document object represents the HTML document that is displayed in that window.
+The Document object has various properties that refer to other objects which allow access to and modification of document content.

+* **The HTML DOM document object is the owner of all other objects in your web page.**